Current Status of Energy Efficiency Grants

 FAQ

 Most major national schemes have recently closed.
 Replacement programmes are expected, but confirmed details and launch dates are still pending government announcements.
+A new solar scheme has now been launched – contact us for more details.

 Not necessarily.
 Many landlords benefit from understanding their property’s improvement pathway early, particularly where future regulations may affect letting ability or financing.